nickv-phpbb/phpbb-ext-newspage/README.md

 Go to "ACP" > "Customise" > "Extensions" and enable the "phpBB 3.1 NV Newspage Extension" extension.

+## List of events

+See the [documentation](docs/events.md) for a list of available php and template events.

 ## Live Installation

 If you want to install the extension in a live board, please only use official releases.